-The uniform Annual / Interim Return (LIFE-1) is designed primarily to enable Regulators to monitor the financial condition and operating results of life insurers.
+The Annual / Interim Return (LIFE-2) is designed primarily to enable all Canadian jurisdictions to monitor the financial condition and operating results of the Canadian Branch operations of foreign life insurers.
 Certain compliance requirements can also be monitored from the returns.
-All Canadian life insurers are required to complete the LIFE-1 Annual / Interim Returns (jurisdictions may apply certain conditions to meet their own particular requirements).
+All Canadian Branches are required to complete the LIFE-2 Annual / Interim Returns.
+Jurisdictions may apply conditions to meet their own particular requirements.

-Please refer to the detailed Filing Requirements at the end of this Section of the Instructions.
+Please refer to the detailed Filing Requirements set out at the end of this Section of the Instructions.